Breus/json-masker/README.md

 Note: Since [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259) dictates that JSON exchanges between systems that are not part of an enclosed system MUST be encoded using UTF-8, the `json-masker` only supports UTF-8 encoding.

-## JDK Compatibility
+## ☕ JDK Compatibility

-From version 1.1 onwards, the `json-masker` artifact became a multi-release JAR (MRJAR) adding support for JDK 11, so the minimum JDK requirement is JDK version 11.
+From version 1.1 onwards, `json-masker` became a multi-release JAR (MRJAR) supporting JDK 11 and higher, making JDK 11 the minimum requirement.

-## Usage examples
+## 📖 Usage examples

 `JsonMasker` instance can be created using any of the following factory methods: